aidansedgewick/dk154_control/README.md

 Take an acquisition frame with slit in place, without a grism.
 Take for bright targets 10 < mag < 15 (used to check object alignment in slit).
 Example: python3 testing_scripts/013_test_dfosc_acquisition.py -s 2.5 -m 13

+#### 014_test_arc_lamp_start.py

+Takes images during the first 6 mintues of arc lamp warm-up to test if there are any lines other than Hg present in the spectrum (i.e. Ar).
+Preferred setup is using grism #15, a 1.5" slit, and no filter.
+Example: python3 testing_scripts/014_test_arc_lamp_start.py -g 15 -s 1.5 -f empty0

 #### 101_status_loop.py

 loop every 'n' seconds, log results from a set of status commands.